 The December 2022 Pre-Funded Warrants have an exercise price equal to \$0.0001, are immediately exercisable and are subject to customary anti-dilution adjustments for stock splits or dividends or other similar transactions.
 The exercise price of the December 2022 Pre-Funded Warrants will not be subject to adjustment as a result of subsequent equity issuances at effective prices lower than the then-current exercise price.
 The December 2022 Pre-Funded Warrants are exercisable until they are exercised in full.
-The December 2022 Pre-Funded Warrants are subject to a provision prohibiting the exercise of such December 2022 Pre-Funded Warrants to the extent that, after giving effect to such exercise, the holder of such December 2022 Pre-Funded Warrants (together with the holder's affiliates), would beneficially own in excess of 4.99% of the Company's outstanding common stock (which may be increased or decreased, with 61 days prior written notice by the holder).
-Although the December 2022 Pre-Funded Warrants have a tender offer provision, the December 2022 Pre-Funded Warrants are equity-classified because they met the limited exception in the case of a change-in-control.
+The December 2022 Pre-Funded Warrants are subject to a provision prohibiting the exercise of such December 2022 Pre-Funded Warrants to the extent that, after giving effect to such exercise, the holder of such December 2022 Pre-Funded Warrants (together with the holder's affiliates, and any other persons acting as a group together with the holder or any of the holder's affiliates), would beneficially own in excess of 4.99% of the Company's outstanding common stock (which may be increased or decreased, with 61 days prior written notice by the holder).
+Although the December 2022 Pre-Funded Warrants have a tender offer provision, the December 2022 Pre-Funded Warrants were determined to be equity-classified because they met the limited exception in the case of a change-in-control.
 Because the December 2022 Pre-Funded Warrants are equity-classified, the placement agent fees and offering expenses will be accounted for as a reduction of additional paid in capital.

 The December 2022 Common Warrants have an exercise price equal to \$3.50 per share, are exercisable 6 months following the closing of the December 2022 Offering (the "Initial Exercise Date") (see Note 15 - Subsequent Events, "Amendment to Common Warrant Agreement for the December 2022 Offering") and are subject to customary anti-dilution adjustments for stock splits or dividends or other similar transactions.
 The exercise price of the December 2022 Common Warrants will not be subject to adjustment as a result of subsequent equity issuances at effective prices lower than the then-current exercise price.
 The December 2022 Common Warrants are exercisable for 5 years following the Initial Exercise Date.
 The December 2022 Common Warrants are subject to a provision prohibiting the exercise of such December 2022 Common Warrants to the extent that, after giving effect to such exercise, the holder of such December 2022 Common Warrants (together with the holder's affiliates, and any other persons acting as a group together with the holder or any of the holder's affiliates), would beneficially own in excess of 4.99% of the Company's outstanding common stock (which may be increased or decreased, with 61 days prior written notice by the holder).
-Although the December 2022 Common Warrants have a tender offer provision, the December 2022 Common Warrants are equity-classified because they met the limited exception in the case of a change-in-control.
+Although the December 2022 Common Warrants have a tender offer provision, the December 2022 Common Warrants were determined to be equity-classified because they met the limited exception in the case of a change-in-control.
 Because the December 2022 Common Warrants are equity-classified, the placement agent fees and offering expenses will be accounted for as a reduction of additional paid in capital.